Moving to Budapest & Finding A Removals Company.

 The west side of the river is more suited to single expats without children, here you will find more apartments for rent and it is much closer to the business districts, so there will be less of a commute.
 Accommodation in Budapest is more affordable than many other European capital cities.

-The following site has a selection of properties: http://www.capitalrealestate.hu/
+The following site has a selection of properties for sale and rent: http://www.capitalrealestate.hu/

 Schools if moving to Budapest